roc-lang/roc/www/generate_tutorial/src/input/tutorial.md

 This means it's never possible to end up with an *optional value* that exists outside a record field.
 Optionality is a concept that exists only in record fields, and it's intended for the use case of config records like this.
-The ergonomics of destructuring mean this wouldn't be a good fit for data modeling.
+The ergonomics of destructuring mean this wouldn't be a good fit for data modeling, consider using a `Result` type instead.

 ## [Tags](#tags) {#tags}